 You may have a barium x-ray to check for any leaks.
 You may need anti-sickness medication.

 It is important to follow the eating and drinking instructions that your surgeon gives you.
-This will help to give the new pouch time to settle.
+This will help to give your stomach time to settle.
 You will start with a liquid-only diet.
-You need to remember to protect the pouch by not drinking too much and taking only small sips at a time.
-You should be able to go home the next day.
+You need to remember to protect your stomach by not drinking too much and taking only small sips at a time.

+You should be able to go home after two to three days.
 However, your doctor may recommend that you stay a little longer.